huangch/qust/README.md

 ## Tutorial

-For a detailed tutorial on how to use QuST, please refer to the Tutorial (./tutorial.md).
+For a detailed tutorial on how to use QuST, please refer to the [Tutorial](https://github.com/huangch/qust/blob/main/tutorial.md).